Bismarck, A Mighty Ship With A Short Life

 |Captain Philip Vian, second from left, with Admiral Halsey of the USN.
 Vian wrote a memoir full of derring-do, such as the release of the prisoners from the Altmark (captured by the Graf Spee and on their way back to Germany for imprisonment).|

 "Ship unmanoeuvrable.
 We will fight to the last shell.
 Long live the Führer."Well, it's not exactly inspiring if you are a member of the crew and heard about that sort of message.
 After everything they had gone through and all their success, the crew of the Bismarck was now under notice that they were all dead men.
 Everyone could figure out that at first daylight, the attacks would begin, and they would not end until the ship was sunk and they were all dead or swimming for their lives.
 While everyone thought about it, Bismarck lobbed a few shells at Sheffield, but the British ship now had no reason to risk damage and rapidly gave ground.
 The British Admiralty needed to keep the Bismarck under observation throughout the night but not risk damage to any important ships, so it ordered in Captain Philip Vian and his group of five destroyers to harass the Bismarck.
 The destroyers engaged the Bismarck throughout the night, and the big ship had to fire at them repeatedly with her main guns, though scoring no hits.
-The Bismarck's crew attempted to launch one of the four float planes with last messages for home, but the catapault had been put out of action by the Prince of Wales' hit.
+The Bismarck's crew attempted to launch one of the four floatplanes with last messages for home, but the catapult had been put out of action by the Prince of Wales' hit.
 There was nothing to be done but wait out the night and wait for death in the morning.
 It is unlikely that any Bismarck crewmen slept that night.

-|The Bismarck being hammered, afire and no longer returning fire, but still under way|
+|The Bismarck being hammered, afire, and no longer returning fire, but still steaming in circles.|

 |Bismarck survivors being pulled up by HMS Dorsetshire, some resting on flotsam and jetsam.
-The water was intensely cold, and the rescue ship could (and did) start moving again at any second without warning, so these guys are far from safe yet|
+The water was intensely cold, and the rescue ship could (and did) start moving again at any second without warning, so these guys are far from safe yet.|

-|The huge Nazi Swastika on the Bismarck remains the largest still on open public display - if you can get 15,000 feet down to see it|
+|The huge Swastika on the Bismarck remains the largest still on open public display - if you can get 15,000 feet below the surface to see it.|

 Results of Operation Rheinübung

-|King George VI boards HMS Victorious after the battle to inspect it and congratulate the crew on their brilliant success|
+|King George VI boards HMS Victorious after the battle to inspect it and congratulate the crew on their brilliant success.|

 Related U-boat Successes

-|A torpedoed tanker|
+|A torpedoed tanker.|

 Survival of Prinz Eugen